Multi-document Summarization via Deep Learning Techniques: A Survey: From Single to Multi-document Summarization

-\item \textsl{Hybrid Summarization.} In the multi-document summarization task, the input documents have complex textual relations.
-It is especially difficult to capture these documents semantically, as well as to fuse disparate features.
-In such a situation, hybrid models are proposed to combine the advantages of the aforementioned extractive and abstractive methods to process the input texts.
-The common used hybrid summarization models usually process data in two stages: extractive-abstractive and abstractive-abstractive (show in Figure \ref{fig:summarization_construction_types} (right)).
-These two-stage models try to gather important information from source documents with extractive or abstractive methods at the first stage, by doing which it can reduce the length of input documents significantly.
-Later on, the processed important texts from the prior step are fed into an abstractive model to form final summaries.
+In addition to capture cross-document relation, hybrid summarization models can also be used to capture complex documents semantically, as well as to fuse disparate features that are more commonly adopted by MDS tasks.
+These models usually process data in two stages: extractive-abstractive and abstractive-abstractive (the right part of Figure \ref{fig:summarization construction types}).
+The two-stage models try to gather important information from source documents with extractive or abstractive methods at the first stage, to significantly reduce the length of documents.
+In the second stage, the processed texts are fed into an abstractive model to form final summaries \cite{amplayo2019informative, logan2019scoring, liu2018generating, liu2019hierarchical, li2020leveraging}.